ChrisChinchilla/Chip-Shop/manual.md

 _Product potential for profit = Current loyalty score for amount of marketing resources allocated turns_

 **Research & Development**
-Resources in the R&D department are generally saved to be used to allocate to a product card drawn from the product area of the main board.
+R&D Resources are generally saved to be used to allocate to a product card drawn from the product area of the main board.
 Once the product has been built, the resources are discarded.
+Spare R&D resources can also be used to draw additional cards from the products track in the action phase.

 ##### Draw a Product
-Products are the main focus of Chip Shop and players main aims are to build them.
+Products are the main focus of Chip Shop and players main aim should be to build them.

 When taking this action, players decide from which slot on the products track of the main board they wish to draw a card from.
 These represent sub-eras of the 80s, and one square is roughly equal to 2 years, there is also a square for accessories.

+**Note**: Players may discard spare R&D resources to draw additional cards equal to the resources discarded.
+Players may retain any number of the cards they draw.

 The costs and scores for cards drawn from each space are printed below the card slot and on each card for reference.
 The costs indicated must be acquired and allocated before the product is released to the public.
 You may also draw products from the product discard pile to the left of the board, these cost no R&D but lose loyalty and longevity.
 Whilst resources are still being acquired, keep the product behind your player screen in the matching square on the player board.
 When it's built, move it in front of your screen.